Accelerating Materials-Space Exploration for Thermal Insulators by Mapping Materials Properties via Artificial Intelligence: Methods

 where $\hat{x}_i \in \hat{\mathcal{X}}$ is one of the inputs to the model, $\mathrm{Var}_{a}\left(B\right)$ is the variance of $B$ with respect to $a$, $E_a\left(B\right)$ is the mean of $B$ after sampling over $a$, and $\widetilde{\mathcal{X}}_i$ is the set of all variables excluding $\hat{x}_i$.

-Classically it is assumed that all elements of $\hat{\mathcal{X}}$ are independent of each other.
-As a result of this, the variance of $\log\left(\kappaRTp\right)$ and the required expectation values would be calculated from sampling over an $n_v$-dimensional hypercube covering the full input range, ignoring the correlation between the inputs variables.
-In order to properly model the correlative effects between elements of $\hat{\mathcal{X}}$, Kucherenko et al. modify this sampling approach~\cite{Kucherenko2012,Wiederkehr2018}.
+Normally, it is assumed that all elements of $\hat{\mathcal{X}}$ are independent of each other, and this assumption is preserved when calculating $S_i$ and $S_i^T$ in Figure~\ref{fig:sensitivity_analysis}b.
+As a result of this, the variance of $\log\left(\kappa^\mathrm{SISSO}\left(\mathrm{300~K}\right)\right)$ and the required expectation values would be calculated from sampling over an $n_v$-dimensional hypercube covering the full input range, ignoring the correlation between the input variables.
+However, in order to properly model the correlative effects between elements of $\hat{\mathcal{X}}$, Kucherenko et al. modify this sampling approach~\cite{Kucherenko2012,Wiederkehr2018}.
 The first step of the updated algorithm is to fit the input data to a set of marginal univariate distributions coupled together via a copula~\cite{Kucherenko2012,Wiederkehr2018}.
-The algorithm then samples over an $n_v$-dimensional unit-hypercube and transforms these samples into the correct variable space using a transform defined by the fitted distributions and copulas (see Supplementary Note 2 for more details).
-It was later demonstrated that when using the approach proposed by Kucherenko and coworkers to calculate the Sobol indices, $S_i$ includes effects from the dependence of $\hat{x}_i$ on those in $\widetilde{\mathcal{X}}_{i}$, while $S^T_i$ is independent of these effects~\cite{Mara2015a}.
+The algorithm then samples over an $n_v$-dimensional unit-hypercube and transforms these samples into the correct variable space using a transform defined by the fitted distributions and copulas (see~\ref{sec:si_sa} for more details).
+It was later demonstrated that when using the approach proposed by Kucherenko and coworkers to calculate the Sobol indices, $S_i$ includes effects from the dependence of $\hat{x}_i$ on those in $\widetilde{\mathcal{X}}_{i}$, while $S^\mathrm{T}_i$ is independent of these effects~\cite{Mara2015a}.
+We use this updated algorithm to calculate $S_i$ and $S_i^\mathrm{T}$ in Figure~\ref{fig:sensitivity_analysis}a.
+In both cases we use the implementation in UQLab~\cite{Marelli2014} to calculate $S_i$ and $S_i^T$.